 Allele-Specific Oligonucleotide (ASO) test for Cystic Fibrosis

 An oligonucleotide probe is constructed with a sequence complementary to the exact DNA sequence of the allele with the 508 deletion, that is, an allele-specific oligonucleotide (ASO).
 DNA is obtained from all family members and spotted onto a Southern hybridization filter.
 The filter is probed with a radioactive ASO.
 Hybridization of the ASO to the filter is indicated by a spot on the autoradiogram, which indicates the presence of the 508 allele.
 The molecular phenotypes of the heterozygous parents and the affected daughter are as predicted: each carries at least one 508 allele and therefore tests positive.
-The unaffected son (II-2) tests "negative" for the 508 allele and is therefore "homozygous normal", while his unaffected sister (II-3) tests positive for 508, and is therefore a "carrier" for CF.
+The unaffected son (II-2) tests "negative" for the 508 allele and is therefore "homozygous normal", whereas his unaffected sister (II-3) tests positive for 508, and is therefore a "carrier" for CF.

 Because the ASO method avoids electrophoresis and size determinations, such tests are rapid and suitable for large-scale population screens.
 The test as described has two weaknesses as a diagnostic tool.
-First, about 30% of CF cases in persons of European ancestry are due to alternative alleles at this locus not involving 508, and will not be detected with this specific test.
-Second, the hybridization test is subject to "false negatives", for example, II-2 is a carrier but the ASO hybridization works weakly or fails for technical reasons.
+First, about 30% of CF cases in persons of European ancestry are due to alternative alleles other than 508, and will not be detected with this specific test.
+Second, the hybridization test is subject to "false negatives": perhaps II-2 is a carrier, but the ASO hybridization failed for technical reasons.
 The test can then be improved by adding a parallel ASO "control" test for the "standard" allele:

 CF test w control

-All text material ©2016 by Steven M. Carr
+All text material ©2024 by Steven M. Carr